curl/curl/docs/cmdline-opts/remote-header-name.md

 # `--remote-header-name`

-This option tells the --remote-name option to use the server-specified Content-Disposition filename instead of extracting a filename from the URL.
+Tell the --remote-name option to use the server-specified Content-Disposition filename instead of extracting a filename from the URL.
 If the server-provided filename contains a path, that is stripped off before the filename is used.

 The file is saved in the current directory, or in the directory specified with --output-dir.